ravivaghasiya1998/MTL_OSDNet/README.md

   pip install requirements.txt
 ````

+**Data preprocessing:** The Dataloader used in this repo assumes that the *labelTrainId* images for Cityscapes dataset are already generated according to [official Cityscapes script](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/preparation/createTrainIdLabelImgs.py).
-**Data preprocessing:** In ` preparation/prepare_lost_and_found.py` script can be used to generate binary mask of LostAndFound dataset serving as OoD proxy data.
+The script in ` preparation/prepare_lost_and_found.py` can be used to generate binary mask of LostAndFound dataset serving as OoD proxy data.